phalcon-orphanage/docs/fr/reference/xampp.rst

 .. figure:: ../_static/img/xampp-2.png
     :align: center

 Copy the file php_phalcon.dll to the PHP extensions.
-If you have installed XAMPP in the c:\\xampp folder, the extension needs to be in c:\\xampp\\php\\ext
+If you have installed XAMPP in the C:\\xampp folder, the extension needs to be in C:\\xampp\\php\\ext

 .. figure:: ../_static/img/xampp-3.png
     :align: center

-Edit the php.ini file, it is located at ﻿C:\\xampp\\php\\php.ini.
+Edit the php.ini file, it is located at C:\\xampp\\php\\php.ini.
 It can be edited with Notepad or a similar program.
 We recommend Notepad++ to avoid issues with line endings.
 Append at the end of the file: extension=php_phalcon.dll and save it.

 .. figure:: ../_static/img/xampp-4.png
     :align: center